Sonoma County Office of Education

 5. If you are being fingerprinted for the Commission on Teacher Credentialing, you will receive two copies of the Request for Live Scan Services.
 One copy is for your records.
 The other copy should be submitted with your application for a credential or permit as proof that a request for fingerprint clearance has been filed.
 Please keep a copy for your records.
 We cannot replace your copy.

-7. All other clearances will be sent directly to your district or agency.
+6. All other clearances will be sent directly to your district or agency.
 Please do not call SCOE for clearance results.
-If the results are forwarded to SCOE, you will receive a postcard when clearance has been received.

 Frequently Asked Questions